ibm-vpc/terraform-provider-ibm/website/docs/r/is_instance_template.html.markdown

     - `encryption_key` - (Optional, String) The CRN of the [Key Protect Root Key](https://cloud.ibm.com/docs/key-protect?topic=key-protect-getting-started-tutorial) or [Hyper Protect Crypto Service Root Key](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-get-started) for the resource.
     - `iops` - (Optional, Integer) The maximum input and output operations per second (IOPS) for the volume.
     - `profile` - (Optional, String) The global unique name for the volume profile to use for the volume.
+    - `snapshot` - (Optional, String) The unique identifier for this snapshot from which to clone the new volume.

     ~>**Note:**